Jada Pinkett Smith Reveals She and Will Smith Have Been Secretly Separated for 7 Years - E! Online

 Jada Pinkett Smith is revealing where her marriage to Will Smith really stands.

-"Just not being ready not, still trying to figure out between the two of us how to be in partnership," Jada told Hoda Kotb in an interview released Oct.
-11. "In regards to how do we present that to people, you know, and we hadn't figure that out."
+"I think just not being ready yet, still trying to figure out between the two of us how to be in partnership and in regards to how do we present that to people," Jada told Hoda Kotb in an interview released Oct.
+11. "And we hadn't figure that out."

 She also shed some light on what led them to part ways.